List of schools

 How to choose a school

-- try to visit schools you are interested in or attend an open day
+• try to visit schools you are interested, in or attend an open day

-- view the school's website, prospectus or brochure
+• view the school's website, prospectus or brochure

-Schools and catchment area maps
+Schools and catchment area map

-You can use our interactive maps to find out what catchment area you live in.
-Remember that you may not be in the catchment area for the school that is nearest to you 'as the crow flies'.
-You can either type your address in the search bar, or use the 'zoom' function then click on the map to see catchment areas that apply.
+You can use our interactive map to find out what catchment area you live in.
+Remember that you may not be in the catchment area for the school that is nearest to you in a straight line, or 'as the crow flies'.

 Map: all schools and catchment areas